 Set aside some you-time for an exercise or yoga class or a nature walk or for reading a book.
 Maybe it is eating lunch with a friend.
 Perhaps you do two 15-minute meditations by yourself.
 Or take a long warm bath with magnesium bath salts.
 Get a good night’s sleep!
 My favorite thing to do is to sing out loud like a rock star!

-Or maybe it’s going to a spa and finding a few minutes of calm with a massage or facial that is indeed about you.
+OR maybe… it’s going to a spa and finding a few minutes of calm with a massage or facial that is truly about you.
 On a daily basis, I see women coming in pre-occupied or unhappy and leaving with a peaceful smile.
 That is one of the real benefits of my career!

 What you do isn’t the goal.
 It’s taking time to restore yourself and your “self,” to focus on you and not on your entire world.
-Remember even the nurturer needs nurturing.
+Remember even the nurturer needs to be nurtured.